fbpx

 The second rung

-Auditory memory important for phonics
+Auditory memory vital for phonics

-According to neurodevelopmentalist Cyndi Ringoen, a poor auditory short-term memory is often the cause of a child’s inability to learn to read using the phonics method.
-Phonics is an auditory learning system, and it is imperative to have sufficient auditory short-term memory to learn, utilize and understand reading using the phonics method.
+According to neurodevelopmentalist Cyndi Ringoen, poor auditory short-term memory is often the cause of a child’s inability to learn to read using the phonics method.
+Phonics is an auditory learning system, and it is imperative to have sufficient auditory short-term memory to learn, utilize, and understand reading using the phonics method.

 Treatment for reading difficulties